avaframe/AvaFrame/docs/moduleCom9MoTVoellmy.rst

 Outputs
 ^^^^^^^

-After you ran the simulation, the peak fields will be loaded in QGis and the `Destinaton Folder` will contain, results, plots, and configuration files.
+After you ran the simulation, the peak fields will be loaded in QGis and the `Destination Folder` will contain, results, plots, and configuration files.